dnl-fm/done/README.md

 When this is "done", all you need is an environment variable `AUTH_TOKEN` which you can create in your project settings.
 With that _Done_ can validate your authorization bearer token against that env variable.

+Starting from v1.1.0, you can also add `ENABLE_LOGS=true` to your environment variable to control logging.
+By default, logging is disabled.
+This should save about 2/3 of your KV writes.
+So, if saving KV writes is your thing, keep it stealthy; otherwise, let the logs roar!

 With that, you've got everything in place like a squirrel with a perfectly organized nut collection before winter! 🐿️

 ## API Endpoints